Build-A-Bear Workshop: History

-In the mid-1990s, Maxine Clark resigned as president of Payless ShoeSource and started a string of retail stores with interactive experiences similar to her childhood of various events held at department stores.
-She went to toy factories and children's retail stores looking for ideas.
-She drew up three plans, then presented them to a panel of children.
-The build-a-bear concept was selected from the three, as the children were excited about it, and the stuffed animals offered a high-profit margin.
-Doll shops (known as Build-A-Doll) were also a part of the original business plan.
+In the mid-1990s, Maxine Clark resigned as president of Payless ShoeSource and began developing concepts for interactive retail stores inspired by experiences she remembered from her childhood.
+After presenting several ideas to a group of children, the build-a-bear concept was selected.
+According to Clark, the children responded most positively to the idea, and stuffed animals offered a strong profit margin.
+Doll shops, later developed as Friends 2B Made, were also part of the original business plan.

-Clark founded Build-A-Bear in 1997.
-In 1997, Clark also offered to purchase Basic Brown Bears, which has been operating since 1985 in the do-it-yourself stuffed animals space.
-Adrienne Weiss Co. of Los Angeles was hired to develop the concept.
-Clark wanted to expand the store into a chain from the beginning, expecting to open three to five stores in 1998, and six to ten stores in 1999, to have 100 stores within five years.
-She opened the first store in the Saint Louis Galleria in Richmond Heights, Missouri.
-The first year's sales at $377,600 were above projections.
+Clark founded Build-A-Bear Workshop in 1997.
+That year she also explored acquiring Basic Brown Bears, a company that had operated in the do-it-yourself stuffed animal market since 1985.
+Build-A-Bear hired Adrienne Weiss Co. of Los Angeles to help develop the retail concept.
+Clark planned to expand the business into a national chain, targeting 100 stores within five years.

+The company's first store opened at Saint Louis Galleria in Richmond Heights, Missouri.
+First-year sales exceeded projections, reaching approximately $377,600.